barnardb/tinyplate/README.md

 Ah, much better!

-Oh, but what if you make a mistake?
+But wait, what if you make a mistake in the template?

 ```scala
 tinyplate.Template("This is version {{meta.versoin}}.")(Map(